JankGaming/jankbot-modules/README.md

 Jankbot Module Collection
 ===============

-This repo serves as the main collection of centralized Jankbot modules.
-Here you will find 1st party and community developed Jankbot modules, ready to go.
+This repository contains modules created and maintained by JankDota.
+All of the modules in this repository are built to work with the latest version of [Jankbot](https://github.com/twisterghost/jankbot)

 ## Installing Modules

-As of Jankbot 2.1.0, modules can be installed via `npm`.

-To install a module, just do `npm install jankbot-MODULENAME` in the root level Jankbot directory.
-All of the modules in this repository can be installed via npm.
+`npm insall jankbot-MODULENAME`

+Where `MODULENAME` is the module you wish to install.
+Example: `npm install jankbot-quotes`

 To see a list of all Jankbot modules available for install via npm, [search "Jankbot" on npmjs.com](https://www.npmjs.com/search?q=jankbot)

-To install a legacy module for Jankbot, move the entire directory for the module you wish to install into the `bot_modules` directory in your Jankbot.
+Jankbot can install modules via npm starting with Jankbot version 2.1.0.
+To install a legacy module for Jankbot, or to install a module into an older verion of Jankbot, move the entire directory for the module you wish to install into the `bot_modules` directory in your Jankbot.
 The next time you run Jankbot, it will be discovered at startup and loaded up into Jankbot.

-## Submitting Your Modules

-If you are a developer who wants to submit a Jankbot module of your own creation, make a pull request to this repo with the module you want to add.
-A repo maintainer will review the module and merge the pull request if its up to snuff!
-You can also feel free to make pull requests which modify or improve existing modules in the repo.

 ## License